page-header

 Where to Stay in Seefeld in Tirol

 Budget | Lifestylehotel dasMAX is a sleek and modern hotel, set in the center of Seefeld, very close to the train station.
 Bedrooms feature soundproof windows and contemporary Danish furniture.
-Guests have access to an on-site bistro, 25 hour honesty bar, wellness area with a sauna and rooftop relaxation space.
-Breakfast is available from 7:30 – 10:30 am for an extra charge (15 EUR per person).
+Guests have access to an on-site bistro, honesty bar, wellness area with a sauna and rooftop relaxation space.
+Breakfast is available from 7:30 – 10:30 am for an extra charge.

-Midrange | Oasis Princess Bergfrieden is a traditional, Austrian hotel in Seefeld, just 5 minutes from the town center.
+Midrange-Luxury | Princess Bergfrieden is a traditional, Austrian hotel in Seefeld, just 5 minutes from the town center.
 A wonderful breakfast buffet is included in the room rate.
 Guests love the comfortable beds, wellness facilities (heated indoor pool, steam sauna, sauna, rain shower), and mountain-facing garden and sun terrace.

 Look for accommodation in Seefeld in Tirol.

-Scharnitz - Hallerangerhaus
+Karwendel High Trail Stage 1: Scharnitz – Hallerangerhaus

-• Distance: 19.7 km
+Distance | 19.7 km

-• Time Needed: 5:30 – 6:00 hours
+Time Needed | 5:30 – 6 hours

-• Lunch Option: Kastenalm (Cash Only)
+Lunch Option | Kastenalm (Cash Only)

 Stage 1 of the Karwendel High Trail follows the Isar River through Hinterautal Valley.
 You’ll hike along a wide gravel track, which doubles as the Isarradweg cycling route, the entire day.